districtr/districtr/docs/10spatialabilities/placeexceptions.md

 - If the `borderId`, essentially `place`, is in Arizona, i.e., `yuma`, `nwaz`, `seaz`, `maricopa` and `phoenix`, a layer of Block Group is added.
-- If the `borderId` is `sacramento`, then a layer of Tracts are added.
+- If the `borderId` is `sacramento`, then a layer of Tracts are added and is used to display block groups as a background to blocks in the editor.

 In [`edit.js`], an extra function `getMapStyle(...)` is passed when creating the [`MapState`].
 District maps are plotted in map style